 So, as you see, there is another newly discovered Algarve that complements and enriches the Algarve we used to know!
 That is why Wine Tourism in Portugal decided to launch another Exclusive Tour that combines all these diversified and enhancing experiences that are only possible in Europe's most famous secret!

-This Premium Tour Algarve, is an alluring 3 day experience, that will check you in at the exquisite Vila Vita Parc Resort & Spa Hotel were you will be waking up to an amazing view and recharge your batteries with a fantastic breakfast that will rejoice your palate as well as your eyes... always looking over the gorgeous live blue sea!
-Silves, is also in the itinerary, and you will be able to discover Silves history and cultural heritage, visiting the eighteen century Castle of Silves, the Cathedral and the Archeology Municipal Museum, where you can find objects with 8.000 years of history.
-As you cannot visit any Portuguese wine region without experiencing excellent wines, you will have the opportunity to enjoy international well-reputed wines in an interesting wine tasting at the famous Quinta dos Vales, and visit the interesting sculptures in its gardens and vineyard.
+As you cannot visit any Portuguese wine region without experiencing excellent wines, you will have the opportunity to enjoy international well-reputed wines in an interesting wine tasting at the famous Quinta dos Vales and visit the interesting sculptures in its gardens and vineyard.
 You will also have the chance to sense the authentic Algarve at the picturesque fisherman village of Carvoeiro, where you can enjoy the sun and the outstanding beaches.
-An extraordinary deluxe meal paired with a renowned wine list, in the charming Ocean restaurant, as we pointed before, owner of a Michelin Star.
-A luxurious 4 Hours Yacht Cruise along the Algarve’s famous beach caves is a top experience that ads an upgraded exclusivity touch to this tour, assuring it will be a journey you won't forget!
+An extraordinary deluxe meal paired with a renowned wine list, in the charming Ocean restaurant, as we pointed out before, owner of a Michelin Star.
+A luxurious 4 4-hour yacht Cruise along the Algarve’s famous beach caves is a top experience that adds an upgraded exclusivity touch to this tour, assuring it will be a journey you won't forget!

 Off course Algarve will always still have many different experiences to unveil, and you can cover many more by customizing your own tour with Wine Tourism in Portugal's bespoke travel experts, but this tour is really a superb combination of the best Algarve has and always had for you to discover!